darencard/jekyll-now/_posts/2016-4-2-Software-Carpentry.md

 # Getting acquainted with the Bash shell environment

 ## Motivation
-The Unix shell has been in existence for decades and is therefore one of the most powerful piece of software one can learn for data analysis.
+The Unix shell has been in existence for decades and is therefore one of the most powerful pieces of software one can learn for data analysis.
 This is not only due to the fact it provides a powerful means of directly manipulating data.
 It can be used to write analysis scripts to automate data analysis.
 It is also the direct interface to most open-source software written for data analysis in the sciences.
 Therefore, even if you end up using Python or R for a lot of data analysis, you will also interact frequently with the Unix shell.

 ## Overview of Lesson
 Learners will explore the following concepts.